zeek/spicy-course/src/zeek_protocol_analyzer_exercises.md

    </details>

 1. Fix the signatures of the handlers for `Foo::request` so tests pass.
-What type do need to use on the Zeek side to pass then length (`uint64` in Spicy)?
+What type do need to use on the Zeek side to pass the length (`uint64` in Spicy)?

    <details>
    <summary>Hint</summary>